-The program will run for 6 weeks, twice a week (Tuesday and Thursday).
+The program will run for 6 weeks, on Tuesdays (plus one Thursday), and will take place online.

 Families should inquire if a program offers financial assistance or if they qualify for funding (e.g. Variety, CKNW, At Home Program, CLBC) at the time of registration.
 Financial assistance allocation is at the sole discretion of the DSRF.
 Families not part of a funding program (such as the Autism Funding Unit or the At Home Program) are required to pay the full fee of the session.
 Sessions are billed once monthly.
 Depending on the funding model, you will receive an invoice for any monies owing and/ or organizations will be billed directly.
 You must pay in order to ensure continuity of services.

 CANCELLATION POLICY: INDIVIDUAL SERVICES